PRESSING PAST PENTECOST: NINE (EXCERPT OF THE FEASTS OF THE LORD)

-Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
-Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 (Romans 6:3,4)

 In water baptism the leaven of our old nature is portrayed as dying with Christ on the cross of Calvary.

 The crucifixion of our soulish nature is, as we know from Scripture and experience, a position which we are to grasp by faith and work out in our daily life.
 The adoption of this attitude—that our entire first personality died with Christ and we now are walking in resurrection life—is the manner in which we regard our own state of being, and is the necessary point of view for the saint.